aybaras/VGA-based-screensaver/README.md

 ### 2. VGA Driver

-This module is for designing a standard 640x480 screen with 60Hz refresh rate.
-We have kept the front porch, back porch, display time and pulse width (retrace) line widths in constant integers.
+This module is for designing a standard 640x480 screen with a 60 Hz refresh rate.
+We have kept the front porch, back porch, display time, and pulse width (retrace) line widths in constant integers.
 Our alignment of intervals is as shown in Figure 1.
-Starting from display time we increment hpos with every 25 MHz positive clock edge until we reach the end of back porch, after that we reset the hpos.
-We increment vpos with every 25MHz clock positive edge when hpos reaches the end of its back porch and we reset the vpos when it also reaches its back porch’s end.
+Starting from display time we increment hpos with every 25 MHz positive clock edge until we reach the end of the back porch, after that, we reset the hpos.
+We increment vpos with every 25 MHz clock positive edge when hpos reaches the end of its back porch and we reset the vpos when it also reaches its back porch’s end.
 We create a video_on signal during the interval where both vpos and hpos are in their display time to handle blanking intervals.
 Module outputs video_enable signal to